aboutflash/StarCitizen-WarthogScript/README.md

  1. Flip all switches to their neutral/default state!
  1. Turn on the `POWER` switch. - Wait for the ship AI confirmation message
  1. Then turn on `ENGINES`
-z
-### Known Bugs in 3.5.0p
- * The Reverse Throttle function is working in the exact opposite way as it should.
-Means: you may have to pull the `Inverse Throttle` boat switch permanently into **ON** position to fly forward and have to release it into neutral position to fly backwards. <br>
- I hope CIG will fix this before release of 3.5.0.<br>
- I tried to mitigate this issue by sending one **J** everytime the engines are switched on.
-However this isn't perfect since it is yet impossible to read the actual state from SC.

 ## TrackIR
 Looking around in your cockpit is great with TrackIR!
 But it's absolutely impossible to aim down a gun's sight in FPS mode.
 Sometimes it's also easier to handle kiosk menus without a moving head.